 In the spring, after 223 days of trading along the Snake River, Sayer settled the debts, packed the furs, and departed with his men.
 The canoe voyage from the Snake River to Fort William took 4 to 6 weeks and included a journey up the St. Croix during the spring flood.

-Today, the site of the North West Company Fur Post has been authentically reconstructed post from the winter of 1804-05.
+Today, the site of the North West Company Fur Post is an authentically reconstructed post from the winter of 1804-05.
 Costumed guides help interpret the site and take visitors back to the days when furs were traded here under the British flag.
-The visitor center features exhibits, a great room with a large fireplace and gift shop.
+The visitor center features exhibits, a great room with a large fireplace, and gift shop.

 12551 Voyageur Lane

 Chippewa – People of the Great Lakes (Ojibwe)